Dubrovnik Travel Guide

 Walk the City Walls

-View of Dubrovnik city walls from the seaDubrovnik city walls
+View of a city walls and surrounding seaFamous city walls

 Visit Iconic Landmarks

-The old town is teeming with iconic landmarks that tell the story of Dubrovnik's storied past.
-The Rector’s Palace, a stunning example of late Gothic architecture from the 15th century, served as the seat of government for the Dubrovnik Republic.
-Other notable structures to visit include the imposing Lovrijenac Fortress perched atop a cliff, offering strategic views of Dubrovnik and the 16-sided Onofrio's Fountain (shown below), an original 15th-century creation.
-Don't miss the Jewish Synagogue, one of the oldest in Europe, showcasing the city's diverse cultural heritage.
+The Rector's Palace is an example of Gothic architecture from the 15th century.
+During history it served as the seat of government for the Dubrovnik Republic.
+The Lovrijenac Fortress, which is on top of a cliff, and the 16-sided Onofrio's Fountain are two other interesting places to see.
+The Jewish Synagogue, one of the oldest in Europe, shows off the city's rich cultural history.

 Game of Thrones Filming Locations